 - Clinical Trials Office

-Following the speakers, a slide show featuring photos submitted by owners played while owners wrote a message or prayer for their lost pets on a paper heart.
-The hearts are biodegradable and have wild flower seeds implanted in them.
+Following the speakers, a slide show featuring photos submitted by owners played while owners wrote a message or prayer for their lost pets on stone.
+The owners then placed the stones in the Remembrance Tree area.